Clinical Supervision Series Part 4 –

-NCASPPB Approved for up to 3 hours of GSB (CSS) 1 of which can be applied as ETHICS.
+NCASPPB Approved for up to 3 hours of GSB (CSS).

 NBCC ACEP # 7091, CE Training Workshops has been approved by NBCC as an Approved Continuing Education Provider, ACEP #7091.
 Programs that do not qualify are clearly identified.
 CE Training Workshops is solely responsible for all aspects of the programs.
-CE Training Workshops designates this continuing education activity for 3 continuing education hours of Clinical Supervision or 2 hours of CSS and 1 hour of ETHICS.
+CE Training Workshops designates this continuing education activity for 3 continuing education hours of Clinical Supervision.

 CE Training Workshops LLC, #1770, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 CE Training Workshops LLC maintains responsibility for this course.
-ACE provider approval period: 08/02/2021 – 08/02/2022.
-Social workers completing this course receive 2 continuing education credits for Supervision training and 1 hour of ETHICS.
+ACE provider approval period: 08/02/2022 – 08/02/2023.
+Social workers completing this course receive 3 continuing education credits for Clinical Supervision training.

 In this segment of the series, we will discuss multiculturalism & diversity by discussing supervision models/techniques and assessments that infuse diversity to enhance the supervisory relationship and addressing personal factors, responsiveness, and reactivity that can impact the supervisory relationship.
 We will examine the supervisory working alliance and how to build and maintain this throughout the relationship as well as factors that influence the successful alliance and appropriate remedies to avoid pitfalls.

 Upon completion of this training, participants will be able to: